1976 FAMAS Awards

 The 24th Filipino Academy of Movie Arts and Sciences Awards Night was held in 1976.
-This is for the outstanding achievements in Filipino film for 1975.
+The event recognized the outstanding achievements in Filipino film for 1975.

 Maynila..
-Sa Kuko ng Liwanag of Cinema Artist was the most nominated with eleven (11) nominations and the most awarded with 9 wins including FAMAS Award for Best Picture and the Best Director for Lino Brocka.
+Sa Kuko ng Liwanag of Cinema Artist was the most nominated film with eleven (11) nominations and the most awarded with 9 wins including FAMAS Award for Best Picture and the Best Director for Lino Brocka.
 This is the second year in a row for Brocka to win both Best Director and his film as Best Picture.

 This year, FAMAS elevated five (5) individuals to Hall of Famer Status for winning a specific award 5 times or more.
 They are Eddie Garcia for Best Supporting Actor, Gerardo de Leon for Best Director, Tony Maiquez for Musical Scorer, Angel Avellana and Demetrio de Santos for Best in Sound Recording.

 Awards

 Major Awards

 Winners are listed first and highlighted with boldface.